 Maintain your vehicle

-Keeping up to date on the maintenance of your vehicle will help you to avoid any unforeseen problems.
+Keeping up to date on the vehicle maintenance will help you to avoid any unforeseen problems.
 Try to get your vehicle checked by a professional a few times a year to avoid any costly problems bound to come up down the road.

 Cut down on long trips